stakater/mto-docs/content/integrations/grafana/readme.md

 **Reference data sources in object form** — `{"type": ..., "uid": ...}` — using the same base UID as the `GrafanaDatasource`.
 The extension then rewrites `loki-ds` to `loki-ds-bluesky` in the bluesky copy, and to each other tenant's UID in theirs.

 - If the UID matches no managed data source, it falls back to matching on `type`, which only resolves when exactly one managed data source has that type.
-With two, the reference is left alone and a warning is logged.
+With two, the reference is left alone, and a warning is logged.
 - String references such as `"-- Grafana --"` or `"${DS_PROMETHEUS}"` are left untouched.

 **For folders, prefer `spec.folderRef` over `spec.folderUID`.** Both need a `GrafanaFolder` resource to exist — the Grafana Operator will not mark the dashboard synchronized otherwise — but `folderRef` names the dependency instead of implying it through a matching UID.
 The extension creates the folder, with its title, in a tenant's organisation the first time a dashboard referencing it is synced there.